damiankorcz/Prism-Theme/README.md

 Otherwise you are welcome to contact me through the channels mentioned below to discuss anything regarding the theme.

+## 🏗️ Build Instructions
+If you would like to build the theme in order to tinker around with it or contribute here are the instructions:

 ## 📬 Contact
 If you have any questions you can message me on Twitter and Discord: <a href="https://twitter.com/DamianKorcz_"><img src="https://flat.badgen.net/badge/icon/@DamianKorcz_?icon=twitter&label" /></a> <a href="https://discordapp.com/users/Damikiller37#6130/"><img src="https://flat.badgen.net/badge/icon/Damikiller37%236130/grey?icon=discord&label" /></a>